Office for Students: Operations and structure

 It notes that it is not responsible for tuition fees, students loans or other aspects of individual student funding, and that it cannot usually get involved in individual complaints about universities and colleges.

 The OfS's other functions include the administration of the Teaching Excellence Framework and the Register of higher education providers.
 It is responsible both for administering the prevent duty and for ensuring that universities allow freedom of speech for controversial guest speakers.

-Accountable officer
+Leadership

+The OfS is governed by a board consisting of the chair, the Chief Executive, the Director for Fair Access and Participation, and at least seven and not more than twelve other members.
+All members of the board are appointed by the Secretary of State for Education.
+The OfS chair from 2021 to 2024 was Conservative peer James Wharton, who resigned following the 2024 General Election, and since July 2025 has been Edward Peck.
+Ruth Hannant and Polly Payne were appointed as joint chief executives with effect from 15 June 2026.